What is

 |

-Early care and education programs who complete the QI requirements will receive a financial stipend of $12,500.00 to purchase items related to nutrition and/or physical activity.
-The funds are distributed to the early care program and will be mailed out within 90 days of the completion of all QI requirements.
-Participation to receive funds is on a first-come-first-serve basis while funding is available for the project period of July 1, 2025 - June 30, 2026.
+Early care and education programs who complete the QI requirements will receive a financial stipend of $1,250.00 to purchase items related to nutrition and/or physical activity.
+Stipends will be issued to the program (not individuals) and will be mailed out within 90 days of the completion of all QI requirements.

 |